glycerine/goq/README.md

 then you should not need to install capnproto.
 You can just use the pre-compiled schema.zjob.capnp.go file and the github.com/glycerine/go-capnproto module alone.
 In this case, no c++11 compiler should be needed.]
-If you want to hack on the schema used for transport, get a c++11 compiler install and then install capnproto[2].
+If you want to hack on the schema used for transport, get a c++11 compiler installed, and then install capnproto[2].
 Presto!
 Blazingly fast serialization.

 [1] nanomsg: http://nanomsg.org/